ceceppa/anima/README.md

 # Anima

-Anima is an addon for Godot that allows you to easily create powerful UI animations
+Anima is an add-on for the Godot game engine that simplifies the process of creating dynamic and impactful UI animations.

 ## Introduction

 ![Example of animation created with anima](https://anima.ceceppa.me/anima.gif)

-Creating UI animations in Godot using Tween can be a bit tedious, and Anima allows you doing that with few lines of code and a simple syntax.
-It has built-in about 89 animations and 33 easings, with the ability to easily add your own.
-You can also add your own with a CSS inspired syntax.
+Working with Godot's Tween to create UI animations can be quite challenging.
+However, Anima, an add-on for Godot, simplifies the process by allowing you to create animations using a clear and concise syntax with just a few lines of code.
+With 89 built-in animations and 33 easing options, Anima provides a vast array of options to choose from.
+Moreover, you can easily add your animations using a syntax similar to CSS, making it a convenient tool for developers.

 ### Table of Contents